 What is already known on this topic

+Medication errors are common in children and can cause significant harm.

 Medication review should be a part of the inpatient ward round as per the advice from the Royal College of Physicians.
 There is no universal agreement on how this should be undertaken on a paediatric ward round to improve medication safety.

-Medication errors are common in children and can cause significant harm.

 What this study adds

-This review shows that the use of an intervention helps to reduce medication prescribing error rates in a paediatric inpatient setting.
+This review shows that the use of an intervention can help to reduce medication prescribing error rates in a paediatric inpatient setting.

-It highlights that current interventions have been carried out on small locally delivered scales but have been effective at this level in reducing medication error rates.
+It highlights that, while effective in reducing medication error rates, current interventions have only been carried out on as small, locally delivered initiatives.

 How this study might affect research, practice, or policy